yagiz2000/gallery-vue3/README.md

 # Gallery Vue3

-Gallery vue 3 is a gallery component, which aims to aim simplify your image sliding process.
+Gallery vue 3 is a gallery component, which aims to  simplify your content displaying.
 You just give the image source to prop than it handles everything.

 ## Quick Start